 What is this

 Edgewood’s Expressive Arts uses poetry, art, dance, and clowning to help children learn about themselves through self-expression.
-The program began in 2007 and quickly grew to become a large-scale therapeutic experience for students at Edgewood’s non-public school and after-school programs.
+The program began in 2007 and quickly grew to become a large-scale therapeutic experience for students at the Edgewood Community School.

 What Services do you offer?